-- Measure ingredients using a ratio of (½ part butter: ½ part beeswax: 2 parts oil) to start.
+1. Measure ingredients using a ratio of [ 1/2 part butter: 1/2 part beeswax: 2 parts oil] to start.
+For example:

-- Keep stirring and add the sweet almond oil.
+3. Keep stirring, and add the sweet almond oil

-- After almond oil is fully blended, add castor oil.
-Stir until well blended, and continue to heat for 4-5 minutes, but do not allow it to boil.
+4. After almond oil is fully blended, add castor oil.
+Stir until castor oil is well blended, and continue to heat for 4-5 minutes, but do not allow to boil.

 You can adjust the ratio of your leather conditioner recipe depending on how firm you want your conditioner.
-More beeswax/butter will result in a firmer, more paste-like conditioner; more oil will make it softer.
+More beeswax/butter will result in a firmer, more paste-like conditioner; more almond oil and/or castor oil will make it softer.
 Most importantly, remember to always spot test any products - homemade or otherwise - in an inconspicuous area of your leather bag.